 The longer someone experiences symptoms, the more likely they are to experience long-term complications.

 For example, if symptoms continue for more than 2 months after the person stops taking lithium, they are at an increased risk of developing permanent neurotoxicity, which can degrade the fibers that protect nerves.
-This permanent neurotoxicity is
+This permanent neurotoxicity is known as the syndrome of irreversible lithium effectuated neurotoxicity (SILENT).

 People with chronic lithium toxicity also seem more likely to develop more severe complications than people with acute or acute-on-chronic cases.